dspringuel-va/blog-posts/devops-handbook/Introduction.md

 to improve the quality of work.
 Furthermore, when the flow and the feedback loop are short and strong, it is easier and safer to experiment and take calculated risks.
-Ultimately, fast learning and experimentations help do outdo the competition and win in the marketplace.
+Ultimately, fast learning and experimentations help to outdo the competition and win in the marketplace.

+*This was part 1 of 4 in this DevOps 101 series.*